wofsauge/IsaacDocs/docs/enums/ModCallbacks.md

 Returning any value will have no effect on later callback executions.

+???+ bug
+    Returning any value beside nil will cause the game to crash, including a string.

 ???- example "Example code"
     ```lua
     function mod.oncmd(_, command, args)